JonathanSContreras/surge/README.md

 The format of this will be a dictionary that summarizes the knowledge.

 REWARDS:
-- -1: scan failed/detection triggered
+- -1: scan failed/detection triggered (maybe don't make this negative since negative encourages it to not go a route -> can maybe do negative reward for discovering a node it already had)
 - +1: new device discovered
 - +2: device scanned for open ports
 - +3: credential/file access gained
-- +5: full networkm discovered
+- +5: full network discovered
 The reward system will be a cumulative reward.

 EPISODE TERMINATION: